OuyangLiuY/java-relate/zfile/docker&&k8s/Docker-image.md

 - Docker can build images automatically by reading the instructions from a Dockerfile

-- A Dockerfile is a **text document** that contains all the commands a user could call on the command line to assemble an image
+- A Dockerfile is a **text document** that contains all the commands a user could call on the command line to assemble an tank.util.image

   - Using **docker build** users can create an automated build that executes several command-line instructions in succession